Drying and Dewatering: reducing cost, improving quality

 Our efforts are aimed at creating a food system that is not only healthier and more environmentally friendly but also significantly consumes less energy.

-Developing technologies that increase the efficiency of food processing, with a focus on reduced energy usage, minimization of waste streams, and optimization of raw materials.
-Examples include energy-intensive technologies for dewatering and drying.
-An additional challenge is processing an increasing stream of plant-based products, which generally require three times more energy than conventional streams, such as dairy.
+Developing technologies that increase the efficiency of food processing, with a focus on reduced energy usage, minimization of waste streams and optimization of raw materials.
+Examples include energy-intensive technologies for dewatering and drying and emerging assisting technologies.
+An additional challenge is processing an increasing stream of plant-based or fermentation-based products which generally require three times more energy than conventional streams, such as dairy.

 Valorization of residual streams